-You may notice that the difference between the iPhone 7 and iPhone 7 Plus battery life is not as great as you would expect.
+You may notice that the iPhone 7 and iPhone 7 Plus battery life difference is not as significant as you would expect.
 However, the iPhone 7 Plus has to power a much larger Full HD display.
 Apple’s significantly smaller battery performed remarkably well against the LG G5.
 The LG flagship barely matched the iPhone 7 while having a battery size close to that of the iPhone 7 Plus.
 Of course, the LG G5 packs a large QHD display that hurts battery life, but it shows Apple’s ability to optimize its devices.

 Our gaming test involves setting the brightness on each device to 200 nits.
 We then run our custom battery test, which simulates gameplay continuously until the battery is empty.
 These are the results we found: